 The current experimental Higgstrahlung studies $pp\to ZH/A$ only account for the scalar decays $H/A\to b\bar b $ and $H\to WW$, associated with $Z\to \ell \ell$~\cite{Sirunyan:2019wrn,Aad:2020ncx}.
 In~\autoref{fig:bound}, we present the projection for these analyses to the HL-LHC luminosity $\mathcal{L}=3$~ab$^{-1}$.
+The projected upper bounds on the cross-section for corresponding processes are compared with the cross-section times the branching fraction of each parameter point obtained from {\tt ScannerS}~\cite{Muhlleitner:2020wwk}.
 Both the bottom and $W$-boson final states will provide relevant sensitivity to SFOEWPT.
-Remarkably, the sensitivity of these channels is mostly restricted to the $m_{H,A}<350$~GeV regime.
+Interestingly, the sensitivity of these channels is mostly restricted to the $m_{H,A}<350$~GeV regime.
 Above the top-quark pair threshold, the $H/A\to t\bar t$ final state is typically the dominant scalar decay, favoring phenomenological analyses with a resonant top-quark pair final state.
-We present in~\autoref{fig:bound} (red points) the results of our $pp\to Z(\ell\ell)H(t\bar t)$ and $pp\to Z(\ell\ell)A(t\bar t)$ analyses, as described in~\autoref{sec:AZH}.
+We present in~\autoref{fig:bound} (red points) the results of our $pp\to Z(\ell\ell)H(t\bar t)$ and $pp\to Z(\ell\ell)A(t\bar t)$ analyzes, as described in~\autoref{sec:AZH}.
 We observe that the Higgstrahlung searches with $t\bar{t}$ final state largely extend the sensitivity to SFOEWPT.

 In the left two panels of~\autoref{fig:Ven_bbvsWWvstt}, we present a detailed comparison among the $b\bar b$, $WW$, and $t\bar t$ final states for the $pp\to ZH/A$ channel.
-The number in each region indicates the fraction of points from our uniformly random scan that can be excluded by the corresponding searches.
-They are the fraction of currently allowed points, by theoretical and experimental constraints, that will be probed at the HL-LHC.
+The number in each region indicates the fraction of points in our uniformly random scan that can be excluded by the corresponding searches.
+They are the fraction of points currently allowed, under theoretical and experimental constraints, that will be probed at the HL-LHC.
 The first panel focuses on the SFOEWPT regime with $\xi_c>1$ and the second one represents the points that can display gravitational wave signals at LISA with signal-to-noise ratio $\text{SNR}>10$.
 We observe from these Venn diagrams that the Higgstrahlung channels with top pair final states $pp\to ZH(t\bar t)$ and $ZA(t\bar t)$ cover a large portion of the allowed parameter space.
-Hence, the inclusion of this channel in the forthcoming experimental analyses is strongly motivated.
+Therefore, the inclusion of this channel in forthcoming experimental analyses is strongly motivated.